Ash1327/File-App/README.md

 **Response:** Binary file stream with appropriate headers<br>
 Note :-
-Click on the dropdown of Send button in the postman, Send and download will come ,Clikc that button **Example:**
+Click on the dropdown of Send button in the postman, Send and download will come ,Click that button **Example:**
 ```bash
 curl -O http://localhost:3000/api/files/download/507f1f77bcf86cd799439011